 Most insulators work full time, and they sometimes need to work more than 40 hours a week to meet construction deadlines.
 Those who insulate outdoors may not be able to work in bad weather, such as during a storm or in extreme heat or cold.

-Overall employment of insulation workers is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
-Growth rates, however, will vary by occupation.
+Overall employment of insulation workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

-Increases in home building and retrofitting insulation will spur employment growth for floor, ceiling, and wall insulation workers over the decade.
+The amount of new home building and retrofitting of existing insulation will continue to be linked to the employment of floor, ceiling, and wall insulation workers over the projections decade.

 For details about apprenticeships or other opportunities for insulators, contact the offices of the state employment service, the state apprenticeship agency, local insulation contractors, or firms that employ insulators.
 Apprenticeship information is available from the U.S. Department of Labor’s Apprenticeship program online or by phone at 877-872-5627.
 Visit Apprenticeship.gov to search for apprenticeship opportunities.